 - The Pharmaceutical Journal, 28 July 2001, Volume 267, pages 128-131 – J. Taylor, Recommendations on the control and monitoring of storage and transportation temperatures of medicinal products.

 - United States Pharmacopeia USP<659> Packaging and Storage Requirements, USP compendia! monographs

 - United States Pharmacopeia USP<1079> Good Storage and Distribution Practices for Drug Products, USP compendia! monographs

 - WHO/BS/06.2049 - Final World Health Organisation Guidelines on stability evaluation of vaccines.

 - Guide to Control and Monitoring of Storage and Transportation Temperature Conditions for Medicinal Products and Active Substances, Health Products Regulatory Authority HPRA, IA-G011-2 (17 June 2017)

 About The Author:

 Tobias Kuners of Koenders is managing consultant at Tob Management, a Netherlands-based consulting firm providing business and technical expertise to the pharmaceutical, biotech, medical device, and FSMP (food for special medical purpose) industries.
-He has worked at Biogen, Ipsen, Patheon, and Danone, among other companies, gaining hands-on experience in engineering services, equipment qualification, maintenance, supply chain, warehousing, and distribution.
+He has worked with Biogen, Ipsen, Thermo Fisher, Kite Pharma, and Danone, among other companies, gaining hands-on experience in engineering services, equipment qualification, maintenance, supply chain, warehousing, and distribution.
 He has led design, engineering, and construction of multiple facilities to meet cGMP requirements.
 He performs audits, identifies gaps, and develops remediation plans, working within organizations to assist with deviation investigations and CAPA implementation and to develop scientific, risk-based solutions.
 You can contact him at firstname.lastname@example.org